IBMStreams/sample.edge-rolling-average/README.md

     This will display a list of the available nodes.
 Select one of the _ieam-analytics-micro-edge-system_ type nodes for the development system.
 Also, select one of these for the deployment system.
 It can be the same system.

 #### EAM.6.
 Develop / Publish application package
 Use the Secure Shell protocol (ssh) to log in to CP4D Edge node chosen for development and perform the following steps.
-The submission time variables from the application will be included in the resulting application package.
-The values for the variables are not specifed as part of the application package.
 For more information, see [Packaging using Edge Application Manager](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-by-eam.html) topic.

 - Install the OpenShift® command-line interface.
 For more information, see [Get Started with the CLI 3.11](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) or [Getting started with the CLI 4.3](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html).